Redneck Revolt: 2016–2019

 During the Dakota Access Pipeline protests in 2016, Redneck Revolt published a pamphlet addressed to members of right-wing militias that argued there was no reason why "the white working-class ... [should] find solidarity with rich white ranch owners against the government, but not working-class people of color defending their own land and community".

 The Phoenix, Arizona chapter of Redneck Revolt openly carried firearms outside of the Arizona State Legislature on the day of the inauguration of Donald Trump in January 2017.
 They declared support for those opposing Trump, including immigrants, LGBTQ people and Muslims.

-In April 2017, members attended a counter-protest against groups including the League of the South, the Traditionalist Worker's Party and the National Socialist Movement in Pikeville, Kentucky.
+In April 2017, members attended a counter-protest against groups including the League of the South, the Traditionalist Worker Party and the National Socialist Movement in Pikeville, Kentucky.
 Later in April, members hosted a barbecue in Harrisburg, Pennsylvania, where Trump was marking his 100th day in office.

 Silver Valley Redneck Revolt, a local chapter, organized a counter-demonstration against a Ku Klux Klan rally in Asheboro, North Carolina, in May 2017.
 In a Facebook post, the group said: "We need to let the Klan know that if they leave their enclaves there will be a broad response from the community. ...
 This event is to publicly denounce the Klan, their beliefs, and show that we will not back down".

 A local chapter of Redneck Revolt was part of a counter-protest against a June 2017 rally in support of Trump in Portland, Oregon.
 Also in June, members were part of a protest against the Christian conservative organization Focus on the Family in Colorado Springs, Colorado, which coincided with a speech by Mike Pence to celebrate the group's fortieth anniversary.
 On June 23, armed members of Redneck Revolt attended a protest in Kalkaska, Michigan, in response to anti-Muslim comments made by Jeff Sieting, the village president.
 Members carried a banner in support of Muslims and said they were there to protect the protesters from counter-protesters supporting Sieting.

 In August 2017, members participated in protests against Trump's speech in Phoenix, Arizona.
-In February 2018, Dwayne E. Dixon, a member of Redneck Revolt and a teaching assistant professor at the University of North Carolina at Chapel Hill was found not guilty of misdemeanour gun charges for his role in a protest against a Ku Klux Klan event in Durham, North Carolina, the previous August.
+In February 2018, Dwayne E. Dixon, a member of Redneck Revolt and a teaching assistant professor at the University of North Carolina at Chapel Hill, was found not guilty of misdemeanour gun charges for his role in a protest against a Ku Klux Klan event in Durham, North Carolina, the previous August.
 In September 2017, Redneck Revolt supported the Juggalo March on Washington, a protest by juggalos against their designation as a gang.
 Redneck Revolt's statement said the march aligned with their "belief in the right to community self-determination and self-defense".

 In October 2017, a branch of Redneck Revolt in Suffolk County, New York, was involved in organizing a candlelight vigil for people suffering from opioid addiction and families affected by the opioid epidemic.